IkhwanAL/lg/README.md

 # What this Project About

-A Search File Explorer In Terminal
+A Search File In Terminal

 #  Motivation